 One of the few commonalities across South America, for example, is that most countries that legalized medical marijuana still have nonexistent or dysfunctional markets – sometimes even years after their cannabis laws were approved.

-Caribbean countries such as Jamaica, St. Vincent and the Grenadines as well as Antigua and Barbuda already approved laws and regulations to allow for medical cannabis cultivation and sales.
+Caribbean countries such as Jamaica, Saint Vincent and the Grenadines as well as Antigua and Barbuda already approved laws and regulations to allow for medical cannabis cultivation and sales.
 And more countries have laws in the legislative pipeline.

 Across the disparate jurisdictions, another commonality is acceptance of CBD – though most markets require a prescription for this cannabinoid.